JetBrains-Research/sorrel/README.md

 | Mozilla Public License 2.0                               | ML + DSC         |
 | Do What The F*** You Want To Public License              | ML + DSC         |

-## User Interface
+## How to Use

 ### Tool Window

-Sorrel provides the user with a graphical interface for the convenience of managing licenses.
+**Sorrel** provides the user with a graphical interface for the convenience of managing licenses.
 The main graphical interface of the plugin is the *Tool Window*.
 The window contains two tabs and provides the information about all the licenses in the project.
 The first tab is called *Project License* and is presented below.
-It contains the information about the detected main license of the project (root module), its description (permissions, limitations, and conditions) , as well as a list of detected potential license violations.
+It contains the information about the detected main license of the project (root module), its description (permissions, limitations, and conditions), as well as a list of detected potential license violations.
 From this tab, the user also can export a JSON report with all the data.

 ![Project License Window](https://github.com/JetBrains-Research/sorrel/raw/main/docs/pictures/ProjectLicenseWindow.png)